wildfly-extras/wildfly-channel-maven-plugin/README.md

   prefixes should not be modified.
 * `ignoreModules`: Comma delimited list of "groupId:artifactId" strings, representing project submodules that should not be processed (no dependencies or properties in given modules will be modified).
+* `ignoreTestDependencies`: If true, dependencies that are only in the test scope will not be upgraded.
+True by default.
+* `injectTransitiveDependencies`: If true, transitive dependencies are upgraded too, by injecting new declarations into the \<dependencyManagement\> section.
 * `overrideProperties`: Comma delimited list of "propertyName=newValue" strings, meaning that diven properties (in any project module) should be overridden to given values.
 This takes preference over modifications inferred from the channel.